Maschell/fuse-wiiu/README.md

         - The `GM` partitions in the "installable" format.
 (Folders with the prefix `[ENCRYPTED] `)
         - Mounted and decrypted titles from all partitions.
 (Folder with the prefix `[DECRYPTED] [PARTITIONNAME]`)
             - This includes titles from the non-`GM` partitions (like updates), and installable titles from the decrypted `GM` partitions (titles from kiosk discs).
+- [EMULATED] [WUD] game.wux (Only for WUX and splitted WUD)
+    - In this directory you can access Wii U disc image as the orginal WUD.

 Expected file layout:
 ```